 Actor and comedian Leslie Jordan has died this morning.
-According to reports, Jordan was driving in Hollywood Monday morning when his car crashed into the side of a building Cahuenga Boulevard and Romaine Street.
-It is believe the crash was due to a medical emergency.
+According to reports, Jordan was driving in Hollywood Monday morning when his car crashed into the side of a building on Cahuenga Boulevard and Romaine Street.
+It is believed the crash was due to a medical emergency.

 “The world is definitely a much darker place today without the love and light of Leslie Jordan,” said spokesperson for Leslie Jordan, Robert Kovacik.
 “Not only was he a mega talent and joy to work with, but he provided an emotional sanctuary to the nation at one of it”s most difficult times.
 What he lacked in height he made up for in generosity and greatness as a son, brother, artist, comedian, partner and human being.
 Knowing that he has left the world at the height of both his professional and personal life is the only solace one can have today.”

 Leslie was famously known for his work on popular TV shows like “Will & Grace,” “Hearts Afire,” “The Cool Kids,” “Call me Kat” and “American Horror Story.”

 He was widely known in the West Hollywood community.
 He was a regular at the Big Gay Starbucks in WeHo before it closed down this past summer.
 He also hosted the West Hollywood Chamber of Commerce Creative Business Awards in 2019.
 He was also highly regarded in the recovering community and he was very open about being clean and sober.

 He became a social media sensation during the pandemic with selfie videos he posted on his Instagram account which earned from 80,000 Instagram followers to a 5.8 million.